 - 2 tsp garlic powder

 This is easy as can be!
 I took a couple teaspoons of olive oil and rubbed it into each side of my pork chop.
-I sprinkled on Hot Shot and garlic powder.
-I cooked mine in a skillet on top of the stove until perfectly golden brown on the outside.
+Then, I sprinkled on Hot Shot and garlic powder.
+Finally, I cooked mine in a skillet on top of the stove until perfectly golden brown on the outside.
 The olive oil gives it the nice golden color.

 I plated mine on top of the brown rice & kale in my vintage casserole bowl and covered with the glass lid.